Mark Kotsay: Boston Red Sox

 On August 27, 2008, Kotsay was traded to the Boston Red Sox for minor league outfielder Luis Sumoza.

 Kotsay quickly became the Red Sox's preferred first baseman after third baseman Mike Lowell was lost for the season due to injury and Kevin Youkilis was moved to third.
 Supplanting Sean Casey, he was the regular first baseman throughout the playoffs.
 He finished the Sox regular season batting .226/.286/.345 in 84 at-bats, and he batted .250/.250/.325 in the playoffs.
-Despite the poor totals, he was frequently referred to throughout 2008 as someone who hit baseballs hard right at someone, a hard-luck hitter.

 On January 9, 2009, Kotsay agreed to a one-year, $1.5 million deal with incentives to return to the Red Sox.
 He underwent back surgery to remove a displaced disc in February 2009 but did not miss significant time.

 On July 24, 2009, Kotsay was designated for assignment by the Red Sox to free up a roster spot for newly acquired Adam LaRoche.